KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _cain_ [i]
 W: MW _cein_ (GPC _cain_)​
 BRET: MBret. _quen_, MoBret. _ken_
-ETYM: These Celtic words are often derived from \*knyo-, from PIE \*ken­- "begin" (IEW 563f., cf. Gr. _kainós_ "new", OCS _na-čęti_ "begin"), but the semantic difference is too great.
+ETYM: The Brittonic reflexes point to the yo-stem (\*knyo-), but the OIr. i-stem adjective is probably more archaic.
+These Celtic words are often derived from \*knyo-, from PIE \*ken­- "begin" (IEW 563f., cf. Gr. _kainós_ "new", OCS _na-čęti_ "begin"), but the semantic difference is too great.
 Since a convincing IE etymology is lacking, PCelt. \*kani- may have been borrowed from some non-IE language.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="kanka">\*kankā "branch" (n)</a>
 GOID: OIr. _géc_ [ā f]